sparkworm/AcerolaJam/README.md

 ======================

-This is my submission for the Acerola game jam, which took place 28, February, 2024 to 14, March, 2024.
+This is my submission for the Acerola Game Jam.
+The Acerola Game Jam took place 28, February, 2024 to 14, March, 2024.

 This project is made in Godot version 4.2.1 stable